rahul-gharat/dronahq-docs/docs/dashboard-dronahq/working-with-data/sql-labs.md

 4. Save: Click `Save` to store the query.
 You'll be prompted to provide a name and description.
 You can also save the query as a dataset from this menu.
 5. Copy Link: Copy the link to the query, provided it has been saved already, for easy sharing or later use.
 6. Further Options:
-   - Parameters: This allows you to assign a set of parameters asJSON, and they become available in your SQL by using Jinja templating syntax.
+   - Parameters: This allows you to assign a set of parameters as JSON, and they become available in your SQL by using Jinja Templating syntax.
    - Auto-completion: Toggle this feature to enable or disable SQL code auto-completion.
    - Format SQL: Automatically format your SQL code for better readability.
    - Keyboard Shortcuts: Access and utilize various keyboard shortcuts for more efficient SQL editing.

-## Sql Editor Tabs
+## SQL Editor Tabs

 ### Results tab

 View the results of your queries here.
-There are mulitple tools provided in this tab.
+There are multiple tools provided in this tab.

-- Create Chart: Once the query is ready and saved, user can directly swicth to building a chart using the query, by clicking `Create Chart`.
+- Create Chart: Once the query is ready and saved, user can directly switch to building a chart using the query, by clicking `Create Chart`.
 - Download to CSV: The SQL queries can be used to create datasets and this can be obtained in system by downloading to CSV format.
-- Copy to Clipboard: Copy data to your systen's clipboard.
+- Copy to Clipboard: Copy data to your system's clipboard.

 <figure>
   <Thumbnail src="/img/dhq-dashboard/working-with-data/sql-labs/result-tab.jpeg" alt="Different tools in Results Tab" />